 1 June 2020

-June is an intense month for me, because each June, I relive these memories.
-Each June, I remember what it’s like to go into the hospital for a routine examination and be told my child has no heartbeat.
+June is an intense month for me, because each June, I remember what it’s like to go in for a routine examination and be told my child has no heartbeat.
+My greatest wish for the world today is to understand the power of GENUINELY informed consent.